Chair of the Economics and Business Department

 Colin Powell School for Civic and Global LeadershipDepartment

-Kevin R Foster is Associate Professor of Economics at The City College of New York.
+Kevin R. Foster is the Department Chair of Economics and Business at The City College of New York.
 His research has been concentrated in four main areas: assessing the relevance of Japanese monetary and fiscal policies to American experiences in the Financial Crisis; nonparametric methods for option pricing; examining asset returns for evidence of predictability particularly contrarian or momentum returns; and environmental entrepreneurship.
 The finance research in a number of different topics has had the unifying theme of applied econometrics, using leading-edge econometric procedures to examine questions relevant to policy and practice.
 With faculty in economics, and earth sciences, he led an interdisciplinary research team in environmental entrepreneurship, which has received over three-quarters of a million dollars in funding.
 In 2010 Foster was visiting faculty at the University of Shanghai for Science and Technology.
 He has served as an advisor to start-ups and private equity investment companies.
 Dr. Foster came to City College after receiving a Ph.D. from Yale University in 1998.
 He was an undergraduate at Bard College, NY.

 B.A., Bard College; M.A., Yale Univ., Ph.D.